 “While there is some value in people simply seeing your email hit their box, if we can get potential customers/clients to open that email, they’ll be getting more of the information we want them to see, and they’ll be more likely to take the desired action from that email,” Kolen said.

-The key metrics you need to determine your rate are how many subscribers your email was sent to, how many bounced back and how many of your subscribers opened the email after it landed in their inbox.
+Calculating your email open rate is pretty simple, as long as you have the correct data.
+The key metrics you need are how many subscribers your email was sent to, how many emails bounced back and how many of your subscribers opened the email after it landed in their inbox.

-For example, Kolen said very customized emails, like those with an order confirmation or a special offer for first-time customers, can get email open rates of above 70%.
-Email newsletters, however, have much lower email open rates that vary by industry.
+Good email open rates vary based on several factors, including the type of email and the industry.
+For example, very customized emails, like those with an order confirmation or a special offer for first-time customers, can get open rates above 70 percent, Kolen said.
+However, email newsletters have much lower open rates that vary by industry.

 “If you’re just starting out with email marketing, use your initial campaign to create a benchmark, and then work to improve from there,” Smith said.

-“Any email marketing program should provide this kind of tracking for you in its dashboard, as this is a very important and common metric marketers like to track," said Kolen.
-"I also regularly input these into an ‘old-school’ spreadsheet so I can monitor changes over time.
+“Any email marketing program should provide this kind of tracking for you in its dashboard, as this is a very important and common metric marketers like to track,” Kolen said.
+“I also regularly input these into an ‘old-school’ spreadsheet so I can monitor changes over time.
 Keeping an eye on open rates by email/email type in each month can illuminate whether emails need tweaking or are working as is.”

-“There’s no point in building beautiful emails if no one is opening them," said Roonan.
-"If the purpose of your email is to educate or inform using the content within the email, then the open rate is the most important metric to watch and improve.
+“There’s no point in building beautiful emails if no one is opening them,” Roonan said.
+“If the purpose of your email is to educate or inform using the content within the email, then the open rate is the most important metric to watch and improve.
 If you also need them to click through to read more or make a sale, then open rates are half the battle.
 In that case, you need to be watching your click-through rate as well.”

 Church said email open rates should be used as more of an indicator of how healthy your email list is.
 Those rates serve as a guide, informing you if your audience is interested in your company or perhaps indicating that it’s time to scrub your list and delete stale subscribers.

-Low open rates can indicate a few things, like disengaged subscribers, less-enticing subject lines, or untargeted emails, according to Church.
+Low open rates can indicate a few things, like disengaged subscribers, less-enticing subject lines or untargeted emails, according to Church.
 Here are some ways you can turn around low open rates:

-Start with your subject line.
 Your subject line is the first thing people see.
 Often, it is the primary driver for opening an email, so make sure you’re writing the best subject line you can.

 “If your email platform allows for it (which most do), try A/B testing your subject lines with a small subset of your total audience,” Smith said.
 “When doing an A/B test, make sure your subject line is the only aspect of your email that is different.
 If you’re trying to test multiple variables at once, you’ll never get definitive results.”

-"For example, do your email subscribers want to hear from your brand name or a specific person at the company?”
+Also consider using A/B testing for the “from” field.
+“For example, do your email subscribers want to hear from your brand name or a specific person at the company?”
 Kolen said.

-Test a couple of different versions, and see which one performs better.
+Test a couple of versions, and see which one performs better.
 However, keep in mind that it won’t be foolproof, because different segments of your list might want different things.

-"If you’re consistently getting low open rates, consider how often you’ve nurtured your audience, what your ratio of value to sales email is, and if they’ve been promoted [to] a lot,” Church said.
+You can’t correct a problem if you don’t know the source of it.
+“If you’re consistently getting low open rates, consider how often you’ve nurtured your audience, what your ratio of value to sales email is, and if they’ve been promoted [to] a lot,” Church said.

-"Be sure to segment your list for offers or promotions that are relevant to only specific subscribers based on tagging and behavior tracking you’re able to do within your email marketing platform,” Church said.
+If your marketing emails aren’t achieving your desired open rates, it could be because you’re sending them to too many people who aren’t interested in your offer.
+“Be sure to segment your list for offers or promotions that are relevant to only specific subscribers based on tagging and behavior tracking you’re able to do within your email marketing platform,” Church said.

-"Of course, the more popular it becomes, the less your email will stand out against others, but that doesn’t mean it’s not worth trying.
-Just don’t overuse them," advised Roonan.
+Another trend is the use of emoji.
+“Of course, the more popular it becomes, the less your email will stand out against others, but that doesn’t mean it’s not worth trying.
+Just don’t overuse them,” Roonan advised.

+If you notice that certain subscribers never open your emails, or they open them but don’t click any links, it might be time to incentivize these subscribers.
 You can do this a few different ways, but the most common is to offer a discount or free shipping.
-Create a separate email list comprising your inactive subscribers, and send the retargeting emails to that list only.
+Create a separate email list comprising your inactive subscribers, and send the retargeting emails only to that list.